 One great example of leaving the reader with more questions than answers is when discussing philosophies of how and why to write.
 Sure, I can explain what works and doesn’t work for me.
 But as I’ve found over the years, you can take lots of advice as a writer, but you have to find your own way.
 You have to ask the right questions of yourself, and that’s why I always pose so many in my writing articles.

-I know that sounds a little selfish, but you cannot have people telling you how to write unless it is for a ghost-writing or a work-for-hire assignment.
-In those cases, the clients are paying you to write the content that they're looking for.
-I'm talking about when you have your own website or have been given the permission to express yourself freely as an op-ed or guest blogger.
-In the field of academics, especially, a professor should never be forcing his ideals upon you when it comes to you expressing your opinions about what you have researched or studied.
-This, of course, translates to any sort of writing.
+Sure, sometimes you’re going to have writing guidelines, especially for work-for-hire assignments.
+In those cases, clients pay you to write the content they want.
+But when you have your own website, or have permission to express yourself freely as an op-ed or guest blogger, it’s OK to ask more questions than give answers.
+This translates to any sort of writing.
 You need to keep your own voice and keep readers involved by making them think.

-I'm not saying that informational articles are bad.
-On the contrary, depending on the situation, you do want to be concise and straight to the point without leaving any realistic chance of confusion.
-Of course, you can never be 100 percent sure that someone won't misunderstand, but the skill of being as clear and precise as possible is extremely important to have.
-However, this approach is best when discussing topics that have step-by-step guides or otherwise specific directions.
-Otherwise, you have to take the position of either trying to persuade your audience to consider one or more perspective or have the reader question his or her own opinions on particular topics.
-Preferably, I like to write the latter sort the most in my work.
+The purely informational approach is best when discussing topics that have step-by-step guides or otherwise specific directions.
+Then, there’s taking the position of trying to persuade your audience to consider one or more perspective.
+The last option is to have the reader question his or her own opinions on particular topics.
+Preferably, I prefer the last option the most in my writing work.